bcgov/aries-cloudagent-container/README.md

 ## Running the build

-To run the build, open a terminal session at the root of this Git repo and execute this command: `python make_image.py python`.
+To run the build, open a terminal session at the root of this Git repo and execute: `python make_image.py 0.3.0`.
+This will build the image using version aries-cloudagent version 0.3.0.

 Many parameters can be specified through command-line, to know more please type `python make_image.py` and the usage will be displayed.